mit-commit/commit-wiki/docs/papers.md

 - Run `add_paper.sh`.

+- Follow the instructions in the Readme to verify that the website looks good.

-- Please commit your changes to git.
+- Commit your changes to git, push them to the repository, and create a pull request.

 - You are done.
-Open [http://groups.csail.mit.edu/commit/?page=publications](http://groups.csail.mit.edu/commit/?page=publications) and make sure your paper entry, the BibTeX, and the PDF link are all good.
+After merging your PR, an admin will update the server based on the `master` branch of the git repo.

 - Please keep in mind that the script used to extract information from the file `papers.bib` expects the BibTeX to be in a certain format.
 For example, the BibTeX entries have to be between `" "`.
 This is why it might be a good idea to copy another similar entry and modify it.

+- Consider sending an email to the commit mailing list to let everyone know about the new paper.